-- 2.1 Competitors must register at Race Control from 7.00am to 9.00am at the start/finish tent adjacent to the Helwith Bridge Inn.
-Competitors will be issued with a sign on pack including their dossard/race number, a race programme. - 2.2 Competitors must be at the start of the race by 9.20am for a final briefing from the British Cycling commissaire which is provided pursuant to the briefing provided in these regulations and instructions, and to the pre-race briefing provided to competitors by email 3 days prior to the race. - 2.3 The competitor's car registration number will be required when signing on and competitors should note this before entering the Race Control tent.
-Competitors will be asked to confirm their declared emergency contact including name and contact telephone number.
+- 2.1 Competitors must register at Race Control from 07.30 to 09:00 at the start/finish tent adjacent to the Helwith Bridge Inn.
+Competitors will be issued with a sign on pack including their dossard/race number, a race programme.
+Sign on will close at 09:00 sharp.
+No substitutions will be permitted. - 2.2 Competitors must be at the start of the race by 09.20 for a final briefing from the British Cycling commissaire which is provided pursuant to the briefing provided in these instructions, and to the pre-race briefing provided to competitors by email 3 days prior to the race. - 2.3 Competitors will be asked to confirm their declared emergency contact including name and contact telephone number when signing on.
 Competitors should note that the emergency contact must be contactable on the day.
-If this has changed since entering the race, please enter the new/corrected contact name and phone number on the the signing-on sheet.
+If this has changed since entering the race, please enter the new/corrected contact name and phone number on the signing-on sheet.
 Competitors should note that the contact must not be another competitor or a contact attending the race due to the intermittent and variable mobile phone coverage in the area around the race.
 The race organising group will not be liable for any consequences arising from the provision of incorrect emergency contact information, or emergency information that does not comply with this Regulation 2.3. - 2.4 All competitors must sign the entry sheet against their own name.
 Any competitor whose signature is found missing from the signing-on sheet after the start will be disqualified from the race as competitors who do not sign on may not be covered by the race insurance.
 The race organising group will not be liable for any rider who fails to sign on.
-Informal substitutions (i.e. substitutions that have not been made with the consent of the race organiser and logged within our timing and safety management systems) are not permitted and competitors must not sign-on against any third-party identity.
+Informal substitutions (i.e. substitutions that have not been made without the consent of the race organiser and logged within our timing and safety management systems) are not permitted and competitors must not sign-on against any third-party identity.
 The race organising group will not be liable for any consequences that arise from competitors making informal substitutions.

-EL PARTIES DE LA CONTRACTION DEL CONTRACTION DE LA CONTRACTION DE
+EL PARTIES DE LA CONTRACTION DEL CONTRACTION DE LA CONTRACTION DEL CONTRACTION DE LA CONTRACTION DE LA